greim/html-tokenizer/readme.md

  * Performs best on clean markup.
  * Never intentionally throws.
  * Tests pass on Node.js 6.x and above; fail on 5.x and below due to syntax issues.
- * Performance gets better and better going from Node.js 6.x => 10.x.
+ * Performance gets better going from Node.js 6.x => 10.x.

 ## Changelog